rfg74/rfg74.github.io/Lab1.md

 Step 3 consisted of following Example4_Serial.
 This example allowed me to type in a character input and then in turn recieve those same characters as an output in the Serial monitor.

-*insert video of serial here*
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iJUh5JsOfLU?si=gcEiw02N-yY4jWki" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Step 4 tested the temperature sensor using the Example2_analogRead.
 As you can see below, pressing on the sensor, effectively warming it up, causes the temperature in the Serial monitor to slowly increase.

-*insert vieo of temperature sensor*
+<iframe width="560" height="315" src="https://www.youtube.com/embed/912kibkAclM?si=rgCgDeXAZeq8Y4aF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I then tested the Artemis board's built in microphone using Example1_MicrophoneOutput.
-I spoke into the microphone with varying pitch to see if the microphone would in turn fluctuate at the proper corresponding pitch.
+I spoke into the microphone with varying decibels of loudness to see if the microphone would in turn fluctuate at the corresponding frequency.

-*insert video of microphone test*
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rot9qSg0sWc?si=e4c_r-u7OsEaiK1v" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Part B: